gerich-home/it-depends/README.md

 * `newValue` *(mandatory, any value)* - the new value to write to observable value object.

 #### Returns:
-*void*
+Type: `void`.

 ### `itDepends.computed(calculator)`
 Creates computed value object.

 #### Parameters:
 * `calculator` *(mandatory, function (...parameters: any[]) -> any)* - the function that will be called later to (re)calculate the value of computed.
 Gets called when you request the value for the first time, or when you request the value when some of dependencies (values/computeds) was changed.
 Should return(calculate) the current value of the computed value object. **Must not** have side-effects.
 Calculator function can take parameters.
 In this case the resulting computed behaves as a set of elementary computeds bound to each distinct set of arguments.
+These individual computeds can be accessed with `withArgs` and `withNoArgs` methods.

 #### Returns:
+Type: `computedValue`.
-the `computed` value object.
+The computed value object.

 ### `computedValue(...parameters)`
 Reads the current value of computed value object for the given set of parameters. `calculator` will be called if it is the first call or if a change was made to some of the dependencies (values/computeds) called from calculator previous time.
 Otherwise the cached current value will be returned.
 During the call dependencies (values/computeds) used in the calculator will be recorded and stored in the list of dependencies.

 #### Parameters:
 * `parameters` *(varadic, any[])* - parameters that will be passed to the `calculator`.
 Calculator will be called only once for each unique set of parameters unless dependencies are changed.
+Trailing `undefined` values are dropped.

 #### Returns:
+Type: `any`.
-the current value of computed value object for the given parameters.
+The current value of computed value object for the given parameters.

+### `computedValue.withArgs(...parameters)`
+Returns the computed value object for the fixed set of parameters. `parameters` denote the set of arguments that will be used in `calculator` later.

+#### Parameters:
+* `parameters` *(varadic, any[])* - parameters that will be passed to the `calculator`.
+Calculator will be called with this set only once unless dependencies are changed.
+Trailing `undefined` values are dropped.

+#### Returns:
+Type: `computedForArgs`.
+The computed value object for the given set of parameters.

+### `computedValue.withNoArgs()`
+Returns the computed value object for empty set of parameters.

+#### Returns:
+Type: `computedForArgs`.
+The computed value object for empty set of parameters.

 ### `itDepends.promiseValue(promise, initialValue)`